-The home provides a respite for hunters after a long day of tracking or the family escaping the crowds of nearby resorts with an outdoor eating veranda, comfortable living room, large kitchen, office, dining room, and a large porcelain tub in the master bathroom.
-The main home comes fully furnished and has ample room for your next mount harvested on the surrounding BLM lease.
+The home provides a respite for owners after a long day of skiing at nearby world-class ski areas, tracking premier whitetails, or escaping the crowds of Denver.
+The home has an outdoor eating veranda, comfortable living room, spacious master, a large kitchen for holiday dinners, three bedrooms upstairs, an office, dining room, and a large porcelain tub in the adjoining master bathroom.
+The main home comes fully furnished and has ample room for ski equipment or your next mount harvested on the surrounding BLM lease.

 - Other Improvements

-Near the main home is a new four bedroom 2,000 sqft. guest house for guests and staff, a unique bunkhouse carved into an adjoining hillside to display mule deer and elk mounts; pond house & fishing pier, dog kennel, and sporting goods storage cabin.
-There are also numerous operational improvements including a refurbished historic barn, new 4,000 sq. ft. equipment barn, tack shed and calving sheds, and working chute, cattle corral, and catch pens.
+A stone’s throw away from the main home sits a new four-bedroom 2,000 sqft. guest house for guests and staff, a unique bunkhouse carved into an adjoining hillside for your kids and their friends, a pond house to store canoes and paddleboards, a fishing pier, dog kennel, and sporting goods storage cabin.
+There are also numerous operational improvements including a refurbished historic barn, new 4,000 sq. ft. equipment barn, tack shed and calving sheds, and working chute, cattle corral and catch pens.